Love in the Afternoon (1957 film): Reception

 In an undated and unsigned review, TV Guide observes that the film has "the winsome charm of Hepburn, the elfin puckishness of Chevalier, a literate script by Wilder and Diamond, and an airy feeling that wafted the audience along," but felt it was let down by Gary Cooper, who "was pushing 56 at the time and looking too long in the tooth to be playing opposite the gamine Hepburn ...
 With little competition from the wooden Cooper, the picture is stolen by Chevalier's bravura turn".

 Channel 4 stated: "the film as a whole is rather let down by the implausible chemistry that is meant to develop between Cooper and Hepburn."

 In her film analysis, Marilyn Throne calls the script an exposure of the myth of "the girl-virgin as the seductress of the worldly and successful American male".
 Throne notes that the character of Ariane is surrounded by men—including her father—who all affirm and support the prerogative of men to philander and flirt, while women are expected to remain chaste.
-The sexual double standard is seen for what it is when Ariane's father confronts Flannagan and both realize they were wrong.
+The sexual double standard is seen for what it is when Ariane's father confronts Flannagan, and both realize they were wrong.
 The detective-father who has made his wealth from investigating this playboy now realizes the playboy has seduced his own daughter, and the playboy who has mocked and eluded cuckolded husbands comes face to face with the father of the girl he seduced.
-Flannagan's decision at the end to scoop up Ariane into the moving train, and later marry her, puts an unrealistic romantic stamp on the story, considering Flannagan's long philandering past and Ariane's total inexperience with men and money.
-Throne concludes, "One rather wishes he'd adopted the girl instead of marrying her".
+Flannagan's decision at the end to scoop Ariane onto the moving train and later marry her puts an unrealistic romantic stamp on the story, given Flannagan's long history of philandering and Ariane's total inexperience with men and money.
+Throne concludes, "One rather wishes he'd adopted the girl instead of marrying her."

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 9 critics, indicating "generally favorable" reviews.